-Furman has established policies regarding 'outstanding' cash advances.
-As per policy 388.4, an employee may have only one cash advance outstanding at any given time.
-Failure to account for a cash advance within 30 days will result in suspension of cash advance privileges; Reporting the advance to the IRS on the traveler's W-2; Withholding of taxes on the advance from the traveler's (faculty director's) paycheck.
+Failure to account for a cash advance within 30 days will result in suspension of cash advance privileges; reporting the advance to the IRS on the traveler's W-2; or withholding of taxes on the advance from the traveler's (faculty director's) paycheck.
 Once an unsettled advance has been added to the traveler's W-2, it cannot be reversed even if settled.
-Again, at the end of the program all cash advances must be submitted to the Rinker Center for Study Away with appropriate receipts and within one month of the conclusion of the program.
-Final approval of all cash advance rests with the Vice President for Finance and Administration.